jac307/MediaArtTutorials/IARTS3PE3/README.md

 ### P1: Embodied Archival Entry

-Completed in pairs, students will research an artist or collective whose work engages with body, identity, and equity, producing a curated archival entry.
+Completed in **pairs**, students will **research an artist or collective whose work engages with body, identity, and equity, producing a curated archival entry**.
 This includes biographical context, documentation of three works, and a short curatorial text connecting the artist’s practice to course themes.

 #### Index